Cervical Biopsy

 • Follow-up:

 • Results take 1–2 weeks.
-Your doctor will explain:
+Your gynaecologist will explain:

 • Normal: No abnormal cells – continue routine screening.